ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

     * - ``errors``
       - Array
       - Optional
-      - If the status is not in the range [200, 299], one or more errors will be given.
-Each error is an object with at least the following keys:
+      - If the status is not 102 or in the range [200, 299], one or more errors will be given.
+Each error is an object with at least the following
+        keys:

         - ``code`` (integer or null): error code
         - ``message`` (string): brief textual description of the error